BestTimesToVisit.com Logo

 packing

-Pack light, breathable clothing and comfortable walking shoes.
-You'll be doing a lot of exploring on foot, often on uneven cobblestone streets or sandy beaches.
-Don't forget a wide-brimmed hat, sunglasses, and high-SPF sunscreen – the Mediterranean sun is strong, even in shoulder seasons.
+Pack light, breathable clothing and comfortable walking shoes – you'll be doing a lot of exploring on cobblestone streets and ancient ruins.
+A wide-brimmed hat and high SPF sunscreen are non-negotiable, as the Mediterranean sun can be intense, even in shoulder seasons.

 safety